OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

 1. Visit the [MessageCard Playground](https://messagecardplayground.azurewebsites.net/) site.
 At the top right, select **Log in**.

-1. If requested, grant consent to the Playground_React application.
+1. If requested, grant consent to the Designer for Actionable Messages application.

 1. In the drop-down menu, choose **Microsoft Flow Approval**.